How to Create Fantastic French Lesson Plans for Beginners of Absolutely Any Age Group

 Adults may have less brain plasticity than younger students, but they tend to make up for it with massive personal motivation.

-There are many sites that offer beginner lesson plans for adults.
-We particularly recommend Talk French by the BBC, which covers the basics efficiently and expertly.
+• I particularly recommend Talk French by the BBC, which covers the basics efficiently and expertly.
 Lessons are organized into topics, including Greetings, Food and Drink and talking about Where You Live And Work.
 You’ll appreciate that all lessons come with free, downloadable PDFs matching the topics in question.

-Another noteworthy site is Pimsleur Approach: It includes a wealth of lesson plans organized by topics with a strong cultural component, perfect to captivate an adult audience!
-Lesson plans are accompanied by worksheets and quizzes and available as PDFs.
+• Another noteworthy site is Pimsleur Approach: It includes a wealth of lesson plans organized by topics with a strong cultural component, perfect to captivate an adult audience!
+Lesson plans are accompanied by worksheets and quizzes, and available as PDFs.
 Interesting plans include The Future, Culinary Culture, Jobs and Family.

 Teaching beginner French to students with business-oriented language goals can seem challenging at first.